 UNDERGRADUATE DIVERSITY INITIATIVE for the BSA CONFERENCE

-In an effort to increase diversity in British aesthetics and philosophy of art, the British Society of Aesthetics is launching a new initiative to encourage UK undergraduates from underrepresented groups to consider further study in the discipline.
-We will provide funding to a limited number of such students to attend the BSA Annual Conference, which will be held at St Anne’s College, Oxford (6-8 Sept 2019).
-The full programme will be available in May/June 2019, and the confirmed keynote speakers are: Elisabeth Camp (Rutgers), Paul C. Taylor (Vanderbilt) and Stewart Lee (stand-up comedian, writer, director).
+In an effort to increase diversity in British aesthetics and philosophy of art, the British Society of Aesthetics launched a new initiative in 2019 to encourage UK undergraduates from underrepresented groups to consider further study in the discipline.
+We will provide funding to a limited number of such students to attend the BSA Annual Conference, which this year will be held at St Anne’s College, Oxford, 9-11 Sept 2022.
+The confirmed keynote speakers are Michael Brady (Glasgow), Denise Riley (Poet) and Rchael Zuckert (Northwestern).

 The funding will cover registration, accommodation, meals and travel within the UK.
 (There is also additional funding to accommodate conference participants with disabilities.)
 The students will have postgraduate student mentors to guide them around the conference and talk to them about postgraduate study in aesthetics and philosophy of art.